naomis-archive/gimme-colours/README.md

 This page is currently deployed.
 [View the live website.](https://npmjs.com/package/gimme-colours)

+## Usage

+To install the tool, run `npm i -g gimme-colours`.
+Then run `gimme-colours` to see a colour-coded list of strings.

 ## Feedback and Bugs

 If you have feedback or a bug report, please feel free to open a GitHub issue!